 God and science

 I see no reason for God and science to exist as opposing ideas.
 Take the big bang, for example.
-Accepting the big bang requires rejecting what Genesis has to say about the world being created in seven days (as we understand them), but it doesn’t mean rejecting the notion of divine creation.
-Science knows what happened from the big bang forward in time; it knows nothing and doesn’t claim to know anything about what came even an instant before it, which leaves plenty of room for God to come into play.
+Accepting the big bang requires rejecting what Genesis has to say about the world being created in seven literal days (as we understand them), but it doesn’t mean rejecting the notion of divine creation.
+Science knows about what happened from the big bang forward in time; it knows nothing and doesn’t claim to know anything about what came even an instant before it, which leaves plenty of room for God to come into play.

 There’s nothing inherently anti-theist about the scientific method.
 Science isn’t about a certain body of knowledge; science is a method.
 You come up with an idea that you formulate as a hypothesis; you design an experiment to test that hypothesis; you run that experiment; you determine whether the results support your hypothesis or not.
 People get it wrong sometimes, but that’s all part of the process, and by continually questioning, hopefully, people will reach more accurate conclusions eventually.
 Science is about always questioning.

 None of this was meant to try to argue or persuade anyone of anything, nor am I saying I’m right and anyone else is wrong.
 It was just the thoughts that have bubbled up in my head.